• careen •

 Meaning: 1.
 (Transitive) To turn (a ship) over on its side for cleaning and repairing.
 2. (Intransitive) To rush headlong, swerving and tilting at high speed; to pitch or tilt to one side.

 Notes: Today's Good Word was brought to Jon Freeman's attention listening to Carlotta's song "I'm Still Here" in Stephen Sondheim's Follies.
-In this song Carlotta croons that she has "careered from career to career".
-In singing so, Carlotta succumbs to a confusion of the noun career with today's word that has plagued US English speakers since at least 1923.
+In this song Carlotta croons that "Then you career from career to career".
+In singing so, Carlotta succumbs to a confusion of the obsolete verb career "to run headlong" with today's word that has plagued speakers of US and UK English for decades.
+The verb career became obsolete in the late 19th century, but its meaning is so close to that of today's word, it has been a long time dying.
 Also keep carom "to bounce off" discrete from careen, another potential source of confusion.

 Word History: Today's Good Word comes from the Middle French word carene "keel".
 French inherited this word from Latin karina "keel" which, used as a verb, meant "to keel (a ship)", that is, turn it on its keel.
 Karina originally meant "nutshell", though, which explains how the same original root (Proto-Indo-European kar-) ended up in English as hard.
 This sense is not too far removed from that of Greek kratos "strength, power", also from kar-, which we find in such words as democracy "power by the people", and various other '-cracies'.
 (We hope that today's contributor, Jon Freeman, didn't careen any in getting this Good Word to us.)